-- a) Children in care, also known as Looked After Children (LAC), and children who were looked after but ceased to be so by reason of adoption, a resident order or special quardianship order. - b) Children living in the designated catchment areas, attend one of the schools listed above and who have a sibling (3) at the college at the time of admission.
-Parents may contact the LA if they are uncertain whether or not they reside in the catchment area - c) Children living in the designated catchment area and who have a sibling at the college at the time of admission. - d) Children living in the designated catchment areas and attend one of the schools listed above. - e) Children living in the designated catchment areas. - f) Children who live outside the catchment area, who attend primary schools within it and who have a sibling(3) at the college at the time of admission - g) Children who live outside the catchment area who have a sibling at the college at the time of admission. - h) Children who live outside the catchment area who attend the primary schools within the catchment area. - i) Children who live outside the catchment area, but nearest the college with the distance between home and college measured in a straight line. - (1) The home address is defined as the address of the adult with parental responsibility with whom the child normally lives and which applies at the time of application.
-Applications based on future addresses can only be considered up to six teaching weeks before the child is expected to take up the place and upon confirmation of a minimum of six month tenancy agreement or exchange of contracts. - (2) A map showing the catchment area and/or further information can be obtained from the college. - (3) A sibling is defined as another child of compulsory school age living in the same family home.
+- Children in Care 'Looked After Chiildren' and children who were looked after, but ceased to be so because they were adopted (or became subject to a residence order or special guardianship order) - Children who appear to the Trust to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 3.
+Children living in the catchment area and attend one of the schools listed above and who have a sibling at the college at the time of admission.
+Parents may contact the LA if they are uncertain whether or not they reside in the catchment area. - 4.
+Children living in the catchment area of the primary schools listed above and who have a sibling at the college at the time of admission.
+Parents may contact the LA if they are uncertain whether or not they reside in the catchment area. - 5.
+Children living in the designated catchment areas and attend one of the schools listed above. - 6.
+Children living in the designated catchment areas. - 7.
+Children of staff. - 8.
+Children who live outside the catchment area, who attend primary schools within it and who have a sibling at the college at the time of admission. - 9.
+Children who live outside the catchment area who have a sibling at the college at the time of admission. - $10.\mbox{Children}$ who live outside the catchment area who attend the primary schools within the catchment area. - 11.
+Children living nearest the college as measured by the shortest straight line distance, from the centre of the home address to the college using the Local Authority's measuring system